Workhorse C-Series

-The Workhorse C-Series was a line of battery electric medium-duty delivery vans built by Workhorse Group for commercial package delivery company fleets, which entered limited production in 2021, were recalled that September, and were discontinued in 2022 after fewer than fifty were built.
+The Workhorse C-Series was an American line of battery electric medium-duty delivery vans built by Workhorse Group for commercial package delivery company fleets, which entered limited production in 2021, were recalled that September, and were discontinued in 2022 after fewer than fifty were built.
 The C-Series was originally named the N-GEN when the line was first announced in 2017.
 N-GEN prototypes began testing in 2018 and were renamed to the C-Series in 2019.

 The C-Series is closely related to the Workhorse W-15 pickup truck; both the W-15 and C-Series are derived from the candidate that Workhorse developed as a joint venture with VT Hackney for the United States Postal Service Next Generation Delivery Vehicle (NGDV) contract competition in 2016.
 The Workhorse/VT Hackney NGDV candidate in turn used a chassis derived from the AMP Electric/Workhorse E-GEN, which was a plug-in hybrid medium-duty truck chassis announced in 2014, shortly after AMP acquired Workhorse from Navistar.

 History

+E-GEN

 AMP Electric acquired Workhorse from Navistar in March 2013 for US$5 million and unveiled the E-GEN drivetrain for the Workhorse W-88 Class 5 truck chassis in early 2014; the E-GEN was a plug-in series hybrid that used a 200 kW "Sumo" traction motor/generator provided by tm4 Electrodynamic Systems, drawing from a battery with a gross capacity of 60 kW-hr.
 A small flex-fuel internal combustion range extender engine from Power Solutions International with 23 kW output could be used when the vehicle was parked to recharge the battery.
 Estimated battery-only range was 60 mi; United Parcel Service demonstrated in 2016 that a smaller range extender could be used with improved consumption and no loss of range.